 Our Favorite Queenstown Wineries

-Akarua Wines & Kitchen has been around since 1996, and it’s one of the most beautiful Queenstown wineries in the area.
+Mora Wines & Artisan Kitchen (which used to be known as Akarua Wines) has been around since 1996, and it’s one of the most beautiful Queenstown wineries in the area.

 You’ll find it tucked away in the Central Otago region, boasting incredible mountain and lakeside views.

-If you visit during New Zealand’s autumn months, you’ll be treated to color-changing trees and crunchy leaves beneath your feet.
-Summer and spring are also hard to miss, thanks to the stunning fresh blooms in the Akarua Wines garden.
+If you visit during New Zealand’s autumn months, you’ll be treated to colour-changing trees and crunchy leaves beneath your feet.
+Summer and spring are also hard to miss, thanks to the stunning fresh blooms in the Mora Wines garden.

 This is the closest winery to Queenstown as it’s just 15 minutes from the edge of town.
 So, if you’re planning to tack on a vineyard visit to your existing Queenstown itinerary, this place has got you covered.